transcom/mymove/docs/backend/service-objects.md

 **Parameters**
 Remember that service objects should be reusable.
 Try to abstract as much out of the logic specific parameters to achieve this.
-In the following example from the codebase, we are only passing in one parameter to the `CreateForm` execution method, a `template` variable with the type `FormTemplate`. `FormTemplate` only holds relatively abstract parameters such that the service object can be reused if needed.
+Pass as many parameters as make sense.
+Use your best judgement.
+In the following example from the codebase, we are only passing in one parameter to the `CreateForm` execution method, a
+`template` variable with the type `FormTemplate`.
+This is because the `FormTemplate` is more complex than most service objects and this use case works for use here.
+ Some service objects will only require only one or two parameters and a struct is not appropriate.`FormTemplate` only holds relatively abstract parameters such that the service object can be reused if needed.
 Regarding `CreateForm`, this service object can be reused to generate another PDF by passing different valid parameters.